 Recently, my retirement planner was upset when I wanted to read up on a topic before making a final decision.
 He felt I didn't trust him and said if he asked me a veterinary question, it would be rude to check my answer elsewhere.

 That’s where we differ.
-My goal is to help my patients and make the owners comfortable with their decision so I love when my clients do research online, talk to a friend or another veterinarian.
+When I was practising, my goal was to help my patients and make their families comfortable with their decision, so I loved when my clients did online research or talked to a friend or another veterinarian.

 In fact, most veterinarians are used to scrutiny and appreciate your interest in wanting to learn more.
 They understand how much your dog means to you and that you’d do anything and everything to help him live a long, healthy life.
 If a vet objects to you wanting to do research, it may be a sign of insecurity or ulterior motives.